the-turing-way/the-turing-way/book/website/ethical-research/benefits-challenges/1-ethics-in-mind.md

 Researchers under pressure of time and resources might reduce their ethical considerations solely to what is required to pass an institutional ethics board.

 <!--- ideas for paragraphs -->
+### Avoid harm

-One strong reason for making sure that research is ethical is to *prevent harm.*
+One strong reason for making sure that research is ethical is to **prevent harm.**
+Lots of ethical guidelines for data science work recognise the need to avoid harm.
+In a 2019 [paper](http://arxiv.org/abs/1906.11668) examining 84 sets of guidelines, 60 included provisions that covered safety, security or avoidance of harm.

 To understand who could be harmed by their researchers, researchers need to understand who might be impacted.
 For some research, this is very clear.
 If you are carrying out medical trials, there is clear guidance for how to work with patients.